A Lotte Data – Minecraft Data Pack

 • Cyan dye can be crafted from Warped roots or Nether sprouts.

-• Gray dye can be crafted from glow lichen.
+• Gray dye can be crafted from glow lichen or pale hanging moss.

 • Orange dye can be crafted from glow berries.